RSchandra/js-toolbox/README.md

 js-toolbox Node Modules
 =======================

-This is currently to npm modules that I have found useful in my community college javascript course.
+This is currently 2 npm modules that I have found useful in my community college javascript course.

 js-toolbox
 ----------